imlobster/fzls/README.txt

 # rm-rf important

-	so how does fzls help in this situation? you will ALWAYS see only what you need to type.
+	so how does fzls help in this situation? you will ALWAYS see what you need to type.

 # fzls
 |I|mportant      |IMPORTANT-|backup